bk/wmk-docs/content/config.md

 Currently there is support for the following settings:

-- `template_context`: Default values for the context passed to Mako templates.
+- `template_context`: Default values for the context passed to templates.
   This should be a dict.

 - `site`: Values for common information relating to the website.
 These are also